Chris White – Chair

 As 2017 approached Thomas had successfully set up and opened Green Marine’s East Coast, Canada office where he is currently program manager for the East Coast of Canada and the Great Lakes.
 Residing in Halifax, Nova Scotia with his wife and daughter, where he and his family enjoy the outdoors, sailing and the world of art.

-Megan MacLeod is our remote Communications Coordinator from the little haven of Leitches Creek, Cape Breton.
-When she’s not tending to her creekside garden or enjoying the natural beauty of Nova Scotia, she’s running after cows and planting a tropical food forest with her partner at Wild Forest Permaculture in Andhra Pradesh, India.
+When she’s not tending to her creekside garden or enjoying the natural beauty of Nova Scotia, shes fermenting something new in the kitchen.
 She has a Master in Food, Culture & Communication: Human Ecology & Sustainability from the Slow Food founded University of Gastronomic Sciences in Pollenzo, Italy and a BSc in Human Nutrition from StFX.
 Her research has involved ethnobiological assessments of mountainous beekeepers in northern Italy and analyzing food, agriculture, and climate policies at a national level in Ireland and Scotland.